pixalytics-ltd/Climate-drought/README.md

 Script to generate a web app to view and interact with Index input and output data.
 To run:
 - ensure streamlit=1.8.1 is installed in your environmnt
-- change 'OUTPUT_DIR' to location of downloaded netcdf files from ECMWF and output JSON files
+- ensure CONFIG constant is set up correctly (i.e. correct output path to ECMWF netcdfs, and input path to GDO)
+- set RESTRICT_DATA_SELECTION to True to view pre-computed GDO and ECMWF data, or False to select anywhere/time using only GDO data.
 - the 'DOWNLOADED' constant is a dictionary containing the details of data which has already been downloaded.
 I recommend downloading the required data for a number of test case CDI's using the test_drought script, because the web app will hang if you try to download data while that's running.
-Bear in mind that the dates of the individual index data will not be the same as the arguments specified here, as the CDI requires longer time-periods of indices.
+Bear in mind that the dates of individual index data will not be the same as the arguments specified for the CDI, as the CDI requires historical data.
 - in the command line, activate climate-env
 - enter 'streamlit run index_viewer.py'
-The web app will start up in a window in your browser.
+The web app will start up in a window in your browser (check the terminal to see which localhost it's using.)